- Intro Offer

 BankAmericard® credit card

 The BankAmericard® credit card* is another good balance transfer credit card to pick.
 Its 0% introductory APR is on par with a lot of competitor options, offering 18 months to pay down any transferred balance without accruing interest (then 16.24% to 26.24% variable).
-Unlike the Discover it Balance Transfer card, the BankAmericard charges a 3% balance transfer fee.
+The BankAmericard charges an introductory 3% balance transfer fee for 60 days from account opening (then 4%).
 You’ll need to make any transfers within the first 60 days of having the card to qualify for the introductory offer, however.

 See our full review of the BankAmericard for more information.